10Tbspunsalted butterextra-cold, cut into small cubes

 let's do it

-Cut the butter into small cubes and place in the freezer for 10 minutes.
-Then, combine flour, salt and cold butter cubes in the bowl of a food processor.
-Pulse several times until cubes are the size of a split pea or lentil.
-The butter needs to be very small.
-Add ½ cup ice-cold water then pulse 3–4 more times.
+Combine flour, salt and cold butter cubes in the bowl of a food processor.
+Pulse several times until cubes are the size of a pea.
+Add ½ cup ice-cold water and pulse 3-4 more times.
 NOTE: We strongly recommend you weigh your einkorn flour, if possible, for better accuracy.
 If you don’t have a scale, fluff the flour with a fork before you measure it in a cup.

 Transfer mixture to a large bowl.
 Squeeze into a ball until dough is moist, but not sticky.
-You can add a couple more drops of water if it’s not coming together but remember, it takes time for einkorn to absorb fat and liquid.
+You can add a couple more drops of water if it is really not coming together but remember, it takes time for einkorn to absorb fat and liquid.
 So if it is close, you’re there.
-Cover bowl with a towel and let rest for 30 minutes.
+Cover the bowl and let it rest for 30 minutes.

-Bring bowl back to your work surface then form into two balls.
-Wrap each ball with plastic wrap then shape into a round disk.
-Chill in fridge at least 45 minutes.
+Bring the bowl back to your work surface and form pie dough into a single ball.
+Chill in the fridge at least 45 minutes.

 One Last Thing